Table of Contents

 I tried hard to explain my intentions and fought to defend my ideas.
 I tried to justify my reasons, but my idea almost entirely got rejected 😡.
 Moreover, that decision affected other parts of the design such as branding and product design.
 We basically tailored our designs to the users of our parent company’s products and services and not to our own!

-Fast forward five years, my original idea is now fully applied 😸, and the final Centili website today doesn’t have any major connections to the parent’s company anymore.
-There’s no visual resemblance nor cross-referencing, whatsoever.
+Fast forward five years, thankfully my efforts have paid off and my original idea is now fully applied.
+Current Centili website doesn’t have any major connections to the parent’s company anymore.

 🤖 Payment page demonstration

-One of the features we had from the first version of the website was the demo of our Payment Page, which was a real application with mocked-up data for demonstration purposes.
-We got the feedback that it was the most visited page on our website―evidently people wanted to experience what we had to offer first-hand.
+One of the features we always had was the website live demo of our Payment Page, which was a real application with mocked-up data for demonstration purposes.
+It was the most visited page on our website―evidently people wanted to experience what we had to offer first-hand.

 Marketing team needed to share news and events over social networks with a correctly displayed image, title, and description.
 Therefore, I took care of that and enriched social network profiles with some swagger isometric-style illustrations.